 Q: What is a psychiatrist and how is that different from a therapist?

-Dr. Rabjohn and Dr. Davis are both psychiatrists.
+Dr. Rabjohn and Dr. Redd are both psychiatrists.
 A psychiatrist is a physician (MD or DO) with specific training in the diagnosis and treatment of mental illness.
 After graduating from medical school and receiving their medical degree, psychiatrists complete an additional four years of residency training in psychiatry.
 This training consists of rotations in internal medicine, neurology, inpatient and outpatient psychiatry, emergency psychiatry and various specialty psychiatric clinics.
 They receive training in multiple forms of psychotherapy.
 Psychiatrists are specialists, just like cardiologists or radiologists are obstetrician-gynecologists are specialists.
 A psychiatrist can prescribe medications while therapists and psychologists cannot.
-Both Dr. Rabjohn and Dr. Davis are board-certified by the American Board of Psychiatry and Neurology.
+Both Dr. Rabjohn and Dr. Redd are board-certified by the American Board of Psychiatry and Neurology.

 A psychologist is someone who has completed graduate training in psychology.
 Depending on their program, they receive either a PhD or PsyD, which are both doctorates in psychology.
 Psychologists can do clinical research or perform counseling or specific forms of psychotherapy.
 They tend to have extensive training and will usually complete an internship upon completion of their degree.
 One of the biggest distinctions between psychologists and psychiatrists is that psychologists cannot prescribe medications.
-There are several excellent psychologists in the area that both Dr. Rabjohn and Dr. Davis refer to and consult with on a regular basis.
+There are several excellent psychologists in the area that both Dr. Rabjohn and Dr. Redd refer to and consult with on a regular basis.

 Q: Does RBI accept Medicare or Medicaid?

 No. RBI does not currently accept any form of payment from Medicare or Medicaid.

 WHAT TO EXPECT AT RBI PSYCHIATRY

 Initial Phone Call